-2. breaks impact traffic operations, a pre-event meeting, scheduled by the EVENT COODINATOR may be required.
-The EVENT COODINATOR, WSDOT, WSP sho attend this meeting, along with a representative of any local agency impacted by the EVENT.
-The purpose of the meeting is to ensure that the traffic control plan and related operational procedures are finalized and participants understand their roles ar responsibilities prior to commencement of the EVENT.
+2. .
+If an element of the traffic control plan such as road or lane closures, or rolling traffic breaks impact traffic operations, a pre-event meeting, scheduled by the EVENT COODINATOR may be required.
+The EVENT COODINATOR, WSDOT, WSP should attend this meeting, along with a representative of any local agency impacted by the EVENT.
+The purpose of the meeting is to ensure that the traffic control plan and related operational procedures are finalized and participants understand their roles and responsibilities prior to commencement of the EVENT.
 Minor events (as determined by WSDOT or WSP) may not require this operational meeting.

-3. is responsible for traffic enforcement, and specific time of day that any road/lane close e closures to be opened immediately.
-WSP has final authority regarding the location and sures, or any other part of the traffic control T nor WSP shall be liable for any damages,
+3. EVENT COORDINATOR and WSDOT do emergency situations may require road/lane is responsible for traffic enforcement, and h specific time of day that any road/lane closu plan may be implemented.
+Neither WSDOT or loss arising from the decision to reopen l agree that operational decisions and/or e closures to be opened immediately.
+WSP has final authority regarding the location and ares, or any other part of the traffic control I nor WSP shall be liable for any damages, anes during an event closure.

-Ag alt Please indicate your concurrence by countersigning and returning the enclosed copy of this Agreement to the WSDOT address or fax number provided below.
+Ple Ag alte con Please indicate your concurrence by countersigning and returning the enclosed copy of this Agreement to the WSDOT address or fax number provided below.
 Failure to do so, or any alteration of this document, will render this agreement invalid.
 If you have any questions or concerns, please contact (WSDOT contact) of my staff at (telephone #).

-Ev vent Signature WSDOT Signature
+Ev rent Signature WSDOT Signature

-SI GNATURE SIGNATURE
+SIG GNATURE SIGNATURE

-PF RINTED NAME WSDOT OFFICE TITLE
+PR INTED NAME WSDOT OFFICE TITLE

 TI TLE AS OFFICE WITH (event name) DATE

-D ATE ADDRESS
+DA ATE ADDRESS

 FAX #